Welcome to the South Mountain Reservation Fairy Trail!

 The South Mountain Conservancy worked with Therese over several years to enhance the experience of visitors of all ages by maintaining the trail, installing low rope fencing and constructing a new, safer bridge.
 Our aim is to make it sustainable in light of its enormous popularity (see master plan).

-When Therese left the area in the summer of 2022, Julie Gould and Beth Kelly jointly took on the program responsibilities.
+When Therese left the area in the summer of 2022, Julie Gould and Beth Kelly jointly took on the program responsibilities, with Julie stepping away in May 2025.
+Beth is now assisted by Operations Director Penni Malakates with additional program co-coordinators soon stepping in.
 If you are interested in working with them as part of a Fairy Trail Makers and Keepers group, contact them at fairytrail@somocon.org.
 (This group is for adults 18 and older, and for teenagers 15 to 17 with participation of parents.)

 Leave No Trace: Do not add fairy homes to the trail nor construct lean-tos or other structures as they disrupt natural habitat, strip and compact the forest floor, and prevent seedlings from growing.